smkmate/deeplearning-hf/README.md

 ## Project structure

 The code can be found in jupyter notebooks in the *notebooks* folder, with the *{ego_user}.ipynb* format.
 Each notebook contains the complete pipeline for a given graph, which includes data loading, hyperparameter optimisation, training, training data visualisation and evaluation.
-These notebooks where designed to be run in [Google Colab]() and install all dependencies not in the base environment.
+These notebooks where designed to be run in [Google Colab](https://colab.research.google.com) and install all dependencies not in the base environment.

 The best model for each ego graph can be found in the *models/{ego_user}* folders.
-These models also include the hyperparameters for the model and the training, as well as the training history.
+These folders also include the hyperparameters for the model and the training, as well as the training history.

-The results of the hyperparameter optimasition are in the *hyperopt* folder with the *{ego_user}.csv* naming convention.
+The results of the hyperparameter optimisation are in the *hyperopt* folder with the *{ego_user}.csv* naming convention.

 ## Project description